 $userPrincipalName

 to user’s UPN to get the license information and execute the script.
-Download the script from my github repo: M365_License_Export_One_User.ps1.
+Download the script from my GitHub repo: M365_License_Export_One_User.ps1.

 M365_License_Export_One_User.ps1